LucasDelfino92/morrowindsharp/setup.md

 - Now download the **MCP beta** update file from [**Morrowind Code Patch Update**](https://www.nexusmods.com/morrowind/mods/26348/?tab=files).
 - Extract the contents of the file to your Morrowind root directory, and overwrite when prompted.
 This will update the Morrowind Code Patch to version 2.5b4.
 - Execute the Morrowind Code Patch.exe.
 - The amount of options available can be overwhelming.
-My recommendation is to install or skip patches as per [this handy Google Sheets document](https://docs.google.com/spreadsheets/d/1r6fv59to4-KgHJgCm-GDNnwSmD3LdDmamSDEs5jKFdM/edit?usp=sharing).
+My recommendation is to install or skip patches as per [**this handy Google Sheets document**](https://docs.google.com/spreadsheets/d/1r6fv59to4-KgHJgCm-GDNnwSmD3LdDmamSDEs5jKFdM/edit?usp=sharing).
 - Once you finish installing the Morrowind Code Patch a **Morrowind.Original.exe** will appear in your Morrowind folder.

 ## TOOLS